 7 Scrumptious Polish Summer Dishes

-no-image, 7 Scrumptious Polish Summer Dishes
+small, 7 Scrumptious Polish

-Summer hasn't come to an end just yet, so there’s still time to enjoy Polish summer dishes ‒ which differ from the richer wintertime specialties ‒ if you haven't done so already.
+Summer hasn't come to an end just yet, so there’s still time to enjoy Polish summer dishes, which differ from the richer wintertime specialties ‒ if you haven't done so already.

 You could, of course, try those Polish summertime dishes during winter to bring back some warm memories, but the odds are high that it just wouldn’t taste right.
 After all, much of the charm of those dishes relies on seasonal products, such as wild blueberries and rhubarb, that are best enjoyed fresh.

-On a very warm day few dishes can match the appeal of a nice, chilled bowl of chłodnik.
+On a very warm day, few dishes can match the appeal of a nice, chilled bowl of chłodnik.
 The trick is not to overboil the beet stems.
 The strips of the stems that are added to this thick soup should be pleasantly crunchy, just as the strips of fresh cucumbers that accompany them.
 Chłodnik not only is tasty but also has a beautiful fuchsia colour.

 Pierogi with bilberries

 Popular variations include white cheese and potato, and cabbage and mushrooms.
 Summertime pierogi are usually sweet, stuffed with fruit and served with cream.
 Pierogi with bilberries are a special treat, as these great-tasting fruit have to be hand-picked.
 Fruit pierogi are usually boiled rather than fried, although Polish restaurants are beginning to offer increasingly fanciful variations.

 Sour milk with potatoes